 Isabel dos Santos is nicknamed “the princess” in Angola.

 Santos’ mother, Tatiana Kukanova, met her father while he was a student in Azerbaijan.
 The couple later divorced.

 NET WORTH: $1.9 BILLION

-Youssef Mansour, one of African richest men is chairman of family-owned conglomerate Mansour Group, which was founded by his father Loutfy (d.1976) in 1952.
+Youssef Mansour, one of the African richest men is chairman of the family-owned conglomerate Mansour Group, which was founded by his father Loutfy (d.1976) in 1952.

 He oversees the consumer goods division, which includes supermarket chain Metro, and sole distribution rights for L’Oreal in Egypt.

 Younger brothers Mohamed and Yasseen are also wealthy and part owners of Mansour Group.

 Former Egypt President Gamal Abdel Nasser nationalized his father’s original cotton trading business.

 Mansour is a founding member of the American-Egyptian Chamber of Commerce.

 Aziz Akhannouch is the majority owner of Akwa Group, a multibillion-dollar conglomerate founded by his father and a partner, Ahmed Wakrim, in 1932.